brittlewis12/witness-budgets/witness-budgets-v3.md

 **Why full AC is needed:**
 Extension isn't canonical - infinitely many valid norm-preserving extensions exist with no rule for distinguishing them.
 The classical proof uses Zorn's Lemma (equivalent to AC) to construct one.

+**Important distinction:** Hahn-Banach provides *extension of linear functionals*, not vector space *bases*.
+These are separate AC-dependent results:
+- **Hahn-Banach:** extends functionals (maps V → ℝ) from subspaces to whole space
+- **Hamel basis theorem (§5.3):** asserts existence of bases (linearly independent spanning sets) for arbitrary vector spaces

+Both require AC for general spaces, but for different reasons and with different constructive alternatives.
+Avoid conflating them.

 **Constructive alternatives and their scope:**

 **Alternative 1: Separable spaces (C2)**